Have you got a business-objective?

 Get a consultation right now!

-Ideal situation for you is, of course, if your app has been developed on cross-platforming tool.
-There are a lot of them, for example Unity, where you can everything for any type of UI (User Interface) and level of complexity.
+For sure, the best situation could be achieved in case if your app has been developed on cross-platforming tool, which allows a simultaneous development of an application for several platforms.
+There are a lot of such softwares and fundamental extension, that may help you in achieving of such goals, for example Unity, where you can do any operations for any type of UI (User Interface) and level of complexity.
 The code for iOS and Android app is pretty much the same (the difference contains in 2 to 5 percents of the code), so you can write only one time and use it for any platform - iOS, Android, Windows, Mac OS, Linux or etc.

 But that is an utopia, so let’s concern more realistic situations in porting iOS app to Android.